 Join the Navy!

-The other unique aspect of Anchors Aweigh is the documentary-like look at MGM studios in 1945 during one portion in the film.
-A peak at the dream factory itself, with people in costume, props everywhere and what look like studio workers in suits going about their business.
+The other unique aspect of Anchors Aweigh is the documentary-like look at MGM studios circa 1945 during one portion of the film.
+A peek inside the dream factory itself, with people in costume, props everywhere and what look like studio workers in suits going about their business.
 It’s unabashed self-promotion but hey, it’s one entertaining commercial.
 This use of on-location filming including the scenes as the Hollywood Bowl show shades of what was come several years later in On the Town.
 I do wish they though could have shown some more of 1945 Hollywood but the sets present in Anchors Aweigh are something to marvel at.
 Even with the odd background which is clearly two painted backdrops placed side by side with a dividing line clearly visible, the sets create a cartoon-like Technicolor world that you wish real life could look like; just look at that set of the Spanish part of town; such artificial beauty.

 The only downside to Anchors Aweigh which prevents it from being a greater film is the runtime and much of this is largely due to the amount of which is spent in the house of Kathryn Grayson’s character; I really started to get sick of the sight of it, especially since the movie takes place in Hollywood and there are places so much more interesting they could be.
-The characters keep returning to the house several times throughout the movie, which wouldn’t be such a problem if it wasn’t for the large chunk of time that was spent there when they first arrived at it; by far the most frustrating aspect of the film.
+The characters keep returning to the house several times throughout the movie, which wouldn’t be such a problem if it wasn’t for the large chunk of time that was spent there when they first arrived at it – by far the most frustrating aspect of the film.
 Thankfully the good outweighs the bad and the good isn’t just good, it’s amazingly good.
 There’s really no dud musical number present, they’re all so very, very beautiful.